-NOTE: If Autosteer cancels because you applied rotational force to the steering wheel, Traffic-Aware Cruise Control remains active.
+NOTE: If Autosteer cancels because you started steering manually, Traffic-Aware Cruise Control remains active.
 Disengage Traffic-Aware Cruise Control as you normally would, by pressing the brake pedal moving the drive stalk upward.

 NOTE: If you move the drive stalk upward and hold it up for more than one second, Model 3 shifts into Neutral after canceling Autosteer.